-Ryder Scott estimated natural gas reserves attributable to the Royalties as of December 31, 2010.
+Ryder Scott estimated natural gas reserves attributable to the Royalties as of December 31, 2011.
 Numerous uncertainties are inherent in estimating reserve volumes and values, and the estimates are subject to change as additional information becomes available.
-The reserves actually recovered and the timing of production of the reserves may vary significantly from the original estimates.
+The reserves actually recovered and the timing of production of the reserves may vary significantly from the estimates.

-Proved reserves of the royalty interests.
-The following table, effective as of December 31, 2010, contains certain estimated proved reserves, estimated future net cash flows and the discounted present value thereof attributable to the Royalties, in each case derived from the reserve report.
+Proved reserves of the Royalties.
+The following table sets forth, certain estimated proved reserves, estimated future net cash flows and the discounted present value thereof attributable to the Royalties, as of December 31, 2011, in each case derived from the Ryder Scott reserve report.
 The reserve report was prepared by Ryder Scott in accordance with criteria established by the SEC.
-In accordance with the SEC's rules, the reserves presented below were determined using the twelve month unweighted arithmetic average of the first-day-of-the-month price for the period from January 1, 2010 through December 31, 2010, without giving effect to any derivative transactions, and were held constant for the life of the properties.
-This yielded a price for natural gas of \$4.65 per Mcf.
-Proved reserve quantities attributable to the Royalties are calculated by multiplying the gross reserves less fuel usage and line loss for each property by the royalty interest assigned to the Trust in each property.
+In accordance with the SEC's rules, the reserves presented below were determined using the twelve month unweighted arithmetic average of the first-day-of-the-month price for the period from January 1, 2011 through December 31, 2011, without giving effect to any derivative transactions, and were held constant for the life of the properties.
+This yielded a price for natural gas of \$4.35 per Mcf.
 The net revenues attributable to the Trust's reserves are net of the Trust's obligation to reimburse ECA for the post-production costs.
-The reserves and cash flows attributable to the Trust's interests include only the reserves attributable to the Underlying Properties that are expected to be produced within the 20-year period in which the Trust owns the royalty interest as well as the 50% residual interest in the reserves that the Trust will own on the Termination Date.
-A summary of the reserve report is included as Appendix A to this report.
+The reserves and cash flows attributable to the Trust's interests include only the reserves attributable to the Underlying Properties that are expected to be produced within the 20-year period in which the Trust owns the royalty interest as well as the residual interest in the reserves that the Trust will own on the Termination Date.
+A summary of the Ryder Scott reserve report dated December 27, 2011 is included as Appendix A to this report.

-Proved reserves Proved Gas Reserves (Bcf) Estimated Future Net Cash Flows (Dollars in Esti Discounted Estimated Future Net Cash Flows(1) housands)
+Proved reserves Proved Gas Reserves (Bcf) Estimated Future Net Cash Flows (Dollars in Ne Discounted stimated Future et Cash Flows(1) sands)

 Royalty Interests:

-Proved Developed(2) 42.486 \$ 174,607 \$ 98,757
+Proved Developed 67.253 \$ 241,580 \$ 135,485

-Proved Undeveloped 59.963 246,430 132,485
+Proved Undeveloped 14.465 51,960 30,040

-Total 102.449 \$ 421,037 \$ 231,242
+Total 81.718 \$ 293,540 \$ 165,525

-- (1) The present values of future net cash flows for the Royalties were determined using a discount rate of 10% per annum. - (2) Includes reserves currently behind pipe in wells which are in the process of being completed.
+(1) The present values of future net cash flows for the Royalties were determined using a discount rate of 10% per annum.